 - Instant response times.
 Instead of listening to the maddening melody for 10 minutes while waiting for the customer support manager to answer the phone, people can receive an automated message in the vein of “Thank you for your feedback, we’ll contact you in x minutes”.

 - The reach of messenger apps.
 Since 2015, messengers like WhatsApp have become more popular than social media.
-64% of customers think it’s vital for a business to be available via a messenger.
 Since the major messengers opened themselves to chatbots, it’s a good idea to integrate your chatbot with relevant messengers.

 3. Personalization and trend prediction